isurunix/isurubuddhika.dev/content/about.md

 ## What I Do

-I spend my days architecting and building scalable distributed systems, leading development teams, and turning complex requirements into elegant technical solutions.
-While Java and Spring Boot are my bread and butter, I'm comfortable across the full stack and love diving into new technologies.
+I spend my days designing and building scalable distributed systems, leading development teams, and turning complex requirements into elegant technical solutions.
+While I mostly work with backend technologies like Java/SpringBoot, Kafka, Docker and MySQL, I'm comfortable across the full stack and love digging into new technologies.

 **My current tech obsessions:**
+- Clean and maintainable code (which is always my number one)
 - Distributed architecture that actually scales
+- AI-assisted development tools and MCP (Model Context Protocol) integrations
 - DevOps practices that make deployment a joy
-- AI-assisted development tools and MCP (Model Context Protocol) integrations
-- Clean code that future-me will thank present-me for

-## The Frontend Chronicles

-I used to be *that guy* who hated React and swore by Angular.
-Plot twist: I now love both equally (okay, maybe React has a slight edge, but don't tell Angular).
-This journey taught me that the best technology is usually the one that solves your specific problem elegantly.

-## My Philosophy
+## Who I am

 I'm passionate about code quality and believe that clean, well-tested code isn't just nice to have—it's essential.
 If your PR doesn't meet standards, we're going to have a friendly but firm conversation about it.

-Trust me, your future self will thank you.
+I used to be *that guy* who hated React and swore by Angular.
+But along the journey I became a React enthusiast.
+And also I firmly believe that the best technology is usually the one that solves your specific problem elegantly.

 I'm also deeply interested in the evolving landscape of AI-assisted development.
-Tools like GitHub Copilot and MCP-enabled AI agents are game-changers, but I view them as incredibly smart senior engineers who can write excellent code—except they don't have the full context of your problem or the architectural knowledge of your system.
-The magic happens when you combine AI efficiency with human judgment, architectural thinking, and thorough code review.
+Tools like GitHub Copilot and MCP-enabled AI agents are great, but I believe the magic happens when you combine AI efficiency with human judgment, architectural thinking, and thorough code review.
 We shouldn't offload our thinking to AI; instead, we should leverage these tools to write better code faster while keeping our brains firmly in the driver's seat.

 ## Why I Write